akiradeveloper/dm-writeboost/performance/README.md

 There existing PCI-e SSD devices that performs more than 1 GB/sec write throughput like ioDrive.
-Because the relation between RAM buffer and the SSD device in dm-lc is like stream processing, we can assume the theoritical maximum throughput with a fast enough cache device in imagination which we call MaxSSD.
+Because the relation between RAM buffer and the SSD device in dm-writeboost is like stream processing, we can assume the theoritical maximum throughput with a fast enough cache device in imagination which we call MaxSSD.